Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

   </span>
 </p>

 Dimensionality of the subspace depends on the noise level on the input image.
-At higher noise levels, more dimensions fewer signal dimensions can survive the noise.
-Empirically, dimensionality drops on avergae proportional to the inverse of noise level.
+At higher noise levels, fewer signal dimensions can survive the noise.
+Empirically, dimensionality drops differently for different images, but on average it drops proportional to the inverse of noise level.
 (See paper for results that shows the subspaces at higher noise levels are nested within subsapces with lower noise levels).

 <p align="center" markdown="1">
 <img src="https://zahra-kadkhodaie.github.io/images/effective_dim.png" alt="Project schematic" width="45%"><br>